-Located in Western Kosovo Peje has a very mixed heritage and contains many interesting structures and also has some of the most rustic and astounding mountain scenery in the entirety of the Balkan area.
+Located in Western Kosovo, Peje has a very mixed heritage and contains many impressive structures, and has some of the most rustic and astounding mountain scenery in the Balkan area.

 How To Get To Peje

-The journey as usual is stunning.
-The bus itself takes you along the gorge up towards the Kosovo border.
-Once crossing the border you will find yourself in the stunning green mountains of Kosovo and then it is simply a drive down towards Peje itself.
+The journey, as usual, is stunning.
+The bus itself takes you along the gorge up toward the Kosovo border.
+Once crossing the border, you will find yourself in Kosovo’s spectacular green mountains, and then it is simply a drive down towards Peje itself.

 What To See In Peje

-Peje is surrounded by many luscious green mountains which are heavily laden with pine trees.
-Upon even walking a few minutes out of the town center you are met with stunning scenery.
-It is hardly surprising that the Rugova Valley has its own tourist center located just opposite the entrance of the Patriarchate.
+Peje is surrounded by many luscious green mountains, which are heavily laden with pine trees.
+Upon even walking a few minutes out of the town center, you are met with stunning scenery.
+It is hardly surprising that the Rugova Valley has its own tourist center opposite the Patriarchate entrance.

 Around this region, there are many opportunities to explore the surrounding nature.
-Around the area, there are caves, lakes, forests, mountain ranges and waterfalls which are all waiting to be found.
-There are also more formal ways to explore the countryside such as through the Balkan Natural Adventure (information at the Rugova Valley Tourist Centre) or over the Via Ferrata which includes zip wires and climbing.
+There are caves, lakes, forests, mountain ranges, and waterfalls around the area, all of which are waiting to be found.
+There are also more formal ways to explore the countryside, such as through the Balkan Natural Adventure (information at the Rugova Valley Tourist Centre) or over the Via Ferrata, including zip wires and climbing.